 Grants of up to $1,500 to Alabama individuals, public and private nonprofit organizations, and academic institutions for projects that focus on educating the public about non-native invasive plants and their effects on the environment, and/or to conduct small-scale activities for controlling noxious weeds.

-Funding from this grant can be used for educational materials, outreach activities, and control work pertaining to non-native invasive plants.
-The items that may be purchased and the activities that are accepted under this grant include, but are not necessarily limited to, brochures, pamphlets, signage, tours, workshops, seminars, herbicides, loppers, and sprayers.
+Funding may be used for educational materials, outreach activities, and control work pertaining to non-native invasive plants.
+The items that may be purchased and the activities that are accepted under this grant include, but are not necessarily limited to: brochures, pamphlets, signage, herbicides, loppers, sprayers, tours, workshops, seminars, and demonstrations.

 Award preference will be given to proposals that meet some or all of the following criteria:

 - Involve a plant or plants listed on the ALIPC List of Invasive Plant Species;

 - Educational programs that reach a broader segment of the community;

 - Include partnerships (please specify type and degree of involvement for partner entities);